Coral Palms: Pt. 2

 "Coral Palms Pt.
-2" received very positive reviews from critics.
+2" received generally positive reviews from critics.
 LaToya Ferguson of The A.V.
 Club gave the episode an "A−" grade and wrote, "'Coral Palms Pt.
 1' was a risky episode for Brooklyn Nine-Nine to return with, even though Andy Samberg and Andre Braugher were more than up to the task of handling it all by themselves.
 The Brooklyn Nine-Nine ensemble had no chance to shine, even though the show did with its own creativity.
 As I've mentioned before, Brooklyn Nine-Nine's strength as a 'workplace comedy' also comes from its ability to take a typical sitcom plot and make it feel like its own little Brooklyn Nine-Nine thing.
 So while 'Coral Palms Pt.
 1' was a more experimental approach to that, 'Coral Palms Pt.
 2' is even better at showing what Brooklyn Nine-Nine can do with its own twist on things."

 Dan Snierson of Entertainment Weekly wrote, "You can rip on Florida all you want to.
 The heat.
 The people.
 The crime.
 Plus, the people.
 And in 'Coral Palms Pt.
 2,' Holt and Jake do just that: During a car ride in what they hope will be their final minutes in the state."
 Allie Pape from Vulture gave the show a 4 star rating out of 5 and wrote, "After wrapping up last season with a three-episode arc, Brooklyn Nine-Nine certainly gets ambition points for diving into another one to kick off season four.
 As the middle installment of this trilogy, 'Coral Palms Pt.
 2' suffers slightly from having to move around so many pieces (and it definitely loses a few bouts with the Exposition Fairy).
 Still, it's a funny episode that divides its time nicely between 'Greg' and 'Larry' in Florida and the rest of the Nine-Nine back in New York."

 Alan Sepinwall of HitFix wrote, "Mostly, though, it was a situation similar to the Pimento arc from the end of last year, where the plottier Brooklyn gets, the more it invites the audience to start questioning whether the plot makes sense."
 Andy Crump of Paste gave the episode a 9.0 and wrote, "If last week's 'Coral Palms, Pt.
 1' felt like a tonic for its pinpoint focus on Jake and Holt, then this week's 'Coral Palms, Pt.
 2' is equally revitalizing just for showing us the rest of Brooklyn Nine-Nine's cast, even if the story still revolves around a precinct divided by geography and by greed."